Kubernetes and the Service Mesh Era: Exploring the Role of Kubernetes Service Mesh in Networking

 Enter the service mesh.

-A service mesh is a networking software layer that uses a control plane to configure policies and a data plane made of proxies or node agents to intercept network traffic and apply those policies.
+A service mesh is a network software layer that employs a control plane to set up policies and a data plane with proxies or node agents to intercept network traffic and implement those policies.

 A service mesh has many benefits in a modern, large, and dynamic networking environment, such as Kubernetes-based systems, where new workloads are deployed constantly, pods come and go, and instances scale up or down.